sandeepnadesan/Chatbot_DoJ/README.md

 ## Live Site

-You can view the live version of the application at: [https://virtual-maplelabs.streamlit.app/](https://virtual-maplelabs.streamlit.app/)
+You can view the live version of the application at: (https://chatbot-doj.streamlit.app/)/)

 ## App Functionality

-This Streamlit app can answer any questions related to the MapleLabs.
-It retrieves information from the company's website: [https://www.maplelabs.com/](https://www.maplelabs.com/) and provides responses to user inquiries based on this information.
+This Streamlit app can answer any questions related to the Department of Justice.
+It retrieves information from the website: [(https://doj.gov.in/)] and provides responses to user inquiries based on this information.